wiedem/dvesecurity-apple/README.md

 .package(url: "https://oss.diva-e.com/libraries/dvesecurity-apple", .upToNextMajor(from: "1.0.0")),
 ```

-If a Swift version of 5.5 or higher is used, a [DocC] documentation for the framework is available.
+A [DocC] documentation for the framework is available.
 Further details can be found in the [Documentation](#Documentation) section.

 Note that the framework does not have a test target in the Swift package manifest.
 For more details on testing, see the [Testing](#testing) section.